 - 1.10.3.
 Internal mobility.
 Gels are solid materials full of solvent.
 These solvent molecules are in the liquid form which means that they are free to move everywhere within the margins of the solid piece of material.
 The only potential exception is those solvent molecules directly interacting with the gel nanofibres.
 Solvent molecules can even leave the gel as a result of solvent evaporation.
 This internal mobility and dynamic behaviour leads to intriguing potential diffusion capabilities of substances inside the material.
 The rate of diffusion will be dependent on many factors such as the affinity of the diffusing compounds with the 3D network (steric and electronic), the density of the 3D network and physical parameters such as temperature, pressure and the presence of substances or stimulus that could affect the 3D network stability.
-Some techniques based on the relaxation NMR phenomena have been applied to obtain the diffusion constants of molecules inside the gels.
-90 - 1.10.4.
+Some techniques based on the relaxation NMR phenomena have - 1.10.4.
 Tunability.
 Two-component systems permit a tremendous number of possible combinations that could work as gelation systems.
 This remarkably high structural variability has considerable potential for developing gels which have appropriate properties for a wide range of different applications.